A computer’s motherboard connects all the components; if it fails, your computer may be rendered useless.

-In addition to that sometimes the PCIe BUS can also be overclocked.
-This can cause some series erratic behavior with your motherboard.
+In addition to that, sometimes the PCIe BUS can also be overclocked.
+This can cause some severe erratic behavior with your motherboard.

 How to Fix This Issue?

-If issue with your motherboard lies with overclocking, then there is generally a fairly easy fix for this.
+If the issue with your motherboard lies with overclocking, there is generally a relatively easy fix.

 You need to access your BIOS at the PC startup.
-It can generally be accessed by pressing the DELETE, F10 or the F2 key repeatedly, however, the specific key can be different from motherboard to motherboard.
+It can be accessed by repeatedly pressing the DELETE, F10, or F2 keys.
+However, the specific key can be different from motherboard to motherboard.

-Select this and “SAVE and RESET” your from the BIOS.
-This should bring your system back to their default settings.
+Select this and “SAVE and RESET” from the BIOS.
+This should bring your system back to its default settings.

 2. Recent BIOS Update